-The School of Psychology & Interdisciplinary Inquiry offers both masters and doctoral students an option to take a Specialization in Consciousness, Spirituality, and Integrative Health.
-You may select many paths through this Specialization based upon your interests.
-While a Specialization is not required to earn your degree, it will be listed on your transcript if you complete the requirements.
+The School of Psychology & Interdisciplinary Inquiry offers both master's degree and doctoral psychology students an option to declare a Specialization in Consciousness, Spirituality, and Integrative Health (CSIH).
+Students may select many paths through this Specialization based upon their interests.
+While a Specialization is not required for the degree, it will be listed on your transcript if you complete the requirements.

 The CSIH Specialization takes an integrated (mind, body, and spirit) approach to understanding individual, cultural, and transcultural perspectives to wellness.
 The integrated study of consciousness, spirituality, and health offers ways of understanding people’s inner worlds as accessed through such methods as depth psychology, self-regulation, inner healing, mental imaging, the arts, dream work, and contemplative practice.

 The study of consciousness as it relates to people’s outer world is approached through methods ranging from psychophysiology and other empirical investigations, ethnography, and historiography to explorations of work and community life, interpersonal relationships, spiritual beliefs, and social action.
 Given the diverse array of course offerings, students are able to create a Specialization path that suits their particular interests and career goals.